woodruffw/screenfetch-c/README.md

 Just be sure that screenfetch-c.h is in the same directory, as it contains all of screenfetch-c.c's prototypes and macros.
 You can also choose the install screenfetch-c's manpage, if you wish.

+##### Removal:
+Removing screenfetch-c is just as easy as installing it.
+Simply delete the binary and the manpage, which is stored in /usr/share/man/man1/screenfetch.1.gz If you compiled screenfetch-c manually, the second step may not be required.

 ### Current Known Compatibility: